nordseele/nordhat/hardware/notes.md

 It is recommended to use a screen protection made of Perspex/ plexiglas.
 Less than 1mm thick.
 It is placed between the top panel and the display.
 Use double sided adhesive tape to attach it.
 I used a small photo frame from Ikea from which I cut the plexiglas to size, cheapest solution, less than 2 euros.
 The dimensions should be 4cm x 7cm maximum.

 ## Spacers / standoff
+It is recommended to use the following dimensions, these are the minimum heights.
+You absolutely don't want the Raspberry to be touching the bottom panel.
+There should be 1 or 2mm of clearance between the panel and and the bottom of the RPI, especially if you're using an aluminium panel.

 ### With expansion board